ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

       1. Thickness of other insulation = (thickness of phenolic foam x ‘k’ for other insulation) / 0.13
    1. For equipment installed in outdoor locations, increase insulation by 1-inch.
 Note:
       1. 25/50 flame/smoke requirements not applicable.
-1. AIR HANDLING APPARATUS AND DUCTWORK INSULATION SCHEDULE**
-   1. Exposed Locations
+1. AIR HANDLING APPARATUS AND DUCTWORK INSULATION SCHEDULE*   1.
+Exposed Locations
    1. Glass fiber, rigid board insulation with a minimum service temperature use of 55 degrees F and a thermal conductivity ‘k’ of 0.23 Btu/hr./ sq. ft./(degree F/in at 75 degrees F mean temperature and a density of 3 lb./cu. ft. and a vapor barrier jacket consisting of Kraft paper bonded to aluminum foil, reinforced with fiber glass yarn secured with UL listed pressure sensitive tape.
 Provide insulation conforming to the following standards:
       1. ASTM C612, C795, C1136; NFPA 90A, 90B.
    1. Elastomeric cellular sheet insulation with protective coating/vapor barrier applied to all outer surfaces, with a maximum flame spread rating of 25 or less and a smoke developed rating of 50 or less for thicknesses up to 1-inch thick, in accordance with ASTM E84.
 Seal joints with a waterproof vapor retardant adhesive.
 Provide insulation with a minimum service temperature use of 40 degrees F and a thermal conductivity ‘k’ of 0.27 Btu/hr/sq. ft./degree F./in at 75 degrees F mean temperature.
 Elastomeric cellular sheet insulation over 1-inch thickness, will be permitted in mechanical equipment rooms not used as a return air plenum and outdoor locations only.
 Apply protective coating/vapor barrier coating on all outer surfaces.